petabridge/akka-bootcamp/src/Unit-1/lesson6/README.md

 If your actor accidentally fails (i.e. throws an unhandled Exception) the actor's parent will restart the actor. `PreRestart` is where you can hook in to do cleanup before the actor restarts, or to save the current message for reprocessing later.

 #### `PostStop`
 `PostStop` is called once the actor has stopped and is no longer receiving messages.
 This is a good place to include clean-up logic.
-PostStop does not get called during actor restarts - only when an actor is being terminated.
+PostStop also gets called during `PreRestart`, but you can override `PreRestart` and simply not call `base.PreRestart` if you want to avoid this behavior during restarts.

 `DeathWatch` is also when an actor notifies any other actors that have subscribed to be alerted when it terminates. `DeathWatch` is just a pub/sub system built into framework for any actor to be alerted to the termination of any other actor.